-- Submit a completed application for admission to the College of Graduate Studies. - b.
-Submit the application for graduate assistantship to the College of Graduate Studies. - Submit a complete financial statement (for international students). c. - Pay the relevant application fee. d. - Submit three letters of recommendation. e. - Submit three letters of recommendation.
-2013 2014 Catalog Submit a statement of purpose on the application and indicate those areas of engineering in which one is interested. - Submit official transcripts of all previous college-level work. g. - Submit scores of the Graduate Record Exam (GRE), if required. - All students from non-English speaking countries must submit scores for the Test of English as a Foreign Language (TOEFL).
+- a.
+Submit a completed application for admission to the College of Graduate Studies. - b.
+Submit the application for graduate assistantship to the College of Graduate Studies. - c.
+Submit a complete financial statement (for international students). - d.
+Pay the relevant application fee. - e.
+Submit three letters of recommendation. - f.
+Submit a statement of purpose on the application and indicate those areas of engineering in which one is interested. - g.
+Submit official transcripts of all previous college-level work. - h.
+Submit scores of the Graduate Record Exam (GRE), if required. - All students from non-English speaking countries must submit scores for the Test of English as a Foreign Language (TOEFL).
 The minimum acceptable score for the TOEFL is 550 (for paper-based test) or 213 (for computer-based test) or 80 (for internet-based test).